civetweb/civetweb/docs/UserManual.md

 A value >0 corresponds to a maximum allowed caching time in seconds.
 This value should not exceed one year (RFC 2616, Section 14.21).
 A value of 0 will send "do not cache at all" headers for all static files.
-For values <0 and values >31622400, the behaviour is undefined.
+For values <0 and values >31622400 (366 days), the behaviour is undefined.

 ### strict\_transport\_security\_max\_age